VkDescriptorPoolCreateInfo

 VUID-VkDescriptorPoolCreateInfo-sType-unique

-The sType value of each struct in the pNext chain must be unique
+The sType value of each structure in the pNext chain must be unique

 VUID-VkDescriptorPoolCreateInfo-pPoolSizes-parameter